How Many Cans of Spray Paint to Paint a Car: A Comprehensive Guide

 What Steps Should You Follow to Prepare Your Car’s Surface for Painting?

-5. Sand the Primer: After the primer dries, lightly sand it with fine-grit sandpaper to eliminate imperfections.
-This ensures an even application of the base color, which can help minimize additional coats.
+5. Sand the Primer: After the primer dries, lightly sand it with fine-grit sandpaper to smooth out any irregularities.
+This step promotes an even application of the base color, further reducing the number of coats required.

 What Safety Measures Should Be Taken?